ghorbani-alireza/ghorbani-alireza.github.io/research.md

 Longitudinal Supply Chain Monitoring using Generalized estimating equation and Joint Optimization method (A case study in the Personal Care Industry)
 ([Under-Review](files/long_scm_gee_jo.docx)) .

-# Software

- - QUADRO: Code for high dimensional quadratic classification method proposed in the paper "QUADRO: A Supervised Dimension Reduction Method Via Rayleigh Quotient Optimization (2015)" in R.

- - [ROAD](https://github.com/alcstat/road_in_r): Code for high dimensional  classification method proposed in  the paper "A ROAD to Classification in High Dimensional Space (2010)" in R.